 This book challenged me to move from knowing about God to knowing God.

-“For some unfathomable reason, God wants me as His friend, and desires to be my friend, and has given His Son to die for me in order to realise this purpose.
+“For some unfathomable reason, God wants me as His friend, and desires to be my friend, and has given His Son to die for me in order to realize this purpose.
 We cannot work these thoughts out here, but merely to mention them is enough to show how much it means to know, not merely that we know God, but that He knows us.”

 Celebration of Discipline Richard Foster